Secure attachment beats genetic disposition in ADHD

 This prevalence of chance/risk genes in people of 15 to 20 % coincides (by chance?) with the prevalence figures assumed for high sensitivity: 15 to 20 %61 or 15 to 25 %.62

 The wealth of results indicates that certain genetic variants increase the “sensitivity” or “intensity” of people, with these having an equal impact as both a risk and an opportunity.
-The only difference is that as children, those affected are helplessly at the mercy of whether their genetic disposition will turn out to be an opportunity or a risk due to the lack of influence on their parents’ attachment behavior.
+The only difference is that, as children, the persons with ADHD are helplessly at the mercy of whether their genetic disposition will turn out to be an opportunity or a risk due to the lack of influence on their parents’ attachment behavior.

 A basic pattern emerges:

 Gene variants can cause changes in the brain, as can early childhood experiences.
-If the genes and behavior cause changes in the same direction (e.g. increase or decrease of a neurotransmitter), this is very likely to lead to conditions in which the healthy balance (the optimal level for neurotransmitters) is abandoned.
+If the genes and behavior cause changes in the same direction (e.g. increase or decrease of a neurotransmitter), this is very likely to lead to conditions in which the healthy balance (for neurotransmitters the optimal level) is left.
 This often leads to (psychological) problems.
-A gene variant that breaks down dopamine particularly well would, without a simultaneous environmental effect that increases dopamine by other means, result in a dopamine level that is too low, which can cause working memory problems in the PFC, for example.
+A gene variant that breaks down dopamine particularly well would cause dopamine levels to be too low without a simultaneous environmental effect that ensures an increase in dopamine by other means, which can cause working memory problems in the PFC, for example.

 Such gene variants are often the result of epigenetic changes due to early childhood stress in previous generations.

-In rats, the epigenetic changes caused by early childhood stress in the first generation, which led to increased vulnerability to psychological stress in adolescence (resulting in persistent psychological problems in adulthood), were still detectable in the 4th generation.
+In rats, the epigenetic changes caused by early childhood stress in the first generation, which resulted in increased vulnerability to psychological stress in adolescence (resulting in persistent mental health problems in adulthood), were still detectable in the 4th generation.

 2.2.
 Anxious attachment style moderates stress sensitivity in ADHD

 A study of adults with and without ADHD found that attachment anxiety moderated the association between ADHD, anxiety and depression.
-Only adults with ADHD who had moderate to high attachment anxiety had higher levels of depression and anxiety.
-Anxious attachment style correlated with higher psychological distress in adults with ADHD, and secure attachment style did not correlate with ADHD, anxiety and depression, which the authors interpret as a resilience factor against psychological distress in ADHD sufferers.63
+Only adults with ADHD who had moderate to high attachment anxiety had higher scores for depression and anxiety.
+Anxious attachment style correlated with higher psychological distress in adults with ADHD, and secure attachment style did not correlate with ADHD, anxiety and depression, which the authors interpret as a resilience factor against psychological distress in people with ADHD.63

 3. Frequency of maltreatment and ADHD development

-The prevalence of sexual abuse in children is 1.6 %,64 for physical abuse at 8 %64 and for psychological abuse between 0.3 and 36.3 %.65 Psychological abuse has the same fatal consequences in terms of genetic manifestation of predispositions, brain developmental delays and long-term stress dysregulation as physical or sexual abuse.66
+The prevalence of sexual abuse in children is 1.6 %,64 for physical abuse at 8 %64 and for psychological abuse between 0.3 and 36.3 %.65 Mental abuse has the same fatal consequences in terms of genetic manifestation of predispositions, brain developmental delays and lasting stress dysregulation as physical or sexual abuse.66

 The wide range of 0.3% to 36.3% for psychological abuse is probably due to different scales.